What is dentistry?

 According to Dr. Tindle and the American Dental Association, you should brush your teeth at least two times a day.
 Brushing keeps your teeth, gums, and mouth clean and healthy by removing bacteria-causing plaque.

 It is also recommended that you use a soft-bristled toothbrush and toothpaste that contains fluoride when you brush your teeth.
 You should spend three minutes brushing your teeth, and remember to brush your tongue; it will help keep your breath smelling fresh!

 When should I change my toothbrush?

 Your toothbrush will eventually wear out, especially if you are brushing your teeth twice a day for three minutes each time.
 We recommend that adults and children change their toothbrush every three months.
-If you are using an electric toothbrush, be sure to read the directions because you may not need to change toothbrush heads as frequently.
+If you are using an electric toothbrush, be sure to read the directions because you may not have to change toothbrush heads as frequently.

 Patients with gum disease are encouraged to change their toothbrush every four to six weeks to keep bacteria from spreading.
-After brushing, rinse your toothbrush with water to keep the bristles clean.
+After brushing, rinse your brush with water to keep the bristles clean.
 If you’ve been sick, be sure to change your toothbrush as soon as possible.